-Process your membership

-Carry out our obligations arising from your membership Notify you of changes to our Club Send you communications which you have requested and that may be of interest to you.
+- Process your membership and associate membership of Paddle UK - Carry out our obligations arising from your membership - Notify you of changes to our Club - We will also enter events on your or your child's behalf.
+We will only use personal data relevant for administering the event entry with the event organiser. - Send you communications which you have requested and that may be of interest to you.